eigentaylor/eigentaylor.github.io/_previews/2026-09-03-ec-fragility.md

   Rutherford B. Hayes (R), the 19th President of the United States, who served from 1877 to 1881 and Samuel Tilden (D), the 25th Governor of New York, who was the Democratic candidate in the 1876 presidential election.
 </div>

 The 1876 election was one of the most disputed and controversial elections in American history.
 Rutherford B. Hayes, was only elected by overcoming all of the contested electoral votes in several states.
-Seven states were involved in the dispute, including South Carolina.
+Four states were involved in the dispute, including South Carolina.
 In the end, Hayes win with the exact number of electoral votes needed to secure the presidency, 185 out of 369, and Samuel Tilden, his opponent, received 184 electoral votes.
 Even though Tilden won the national popular vote by 3% he still lost the election due to the distribution of electoral votes.

 South Carolina was the closest of the states, being flippable by roughly 500 votes.
 Hayes likely won this state, despite being the home of the Confederacy because of votes by newly freed slaves who were largely supportive of the Republican Party at the time, and had their right to vote protected by federal troops.
 This election resulted in the end of Reconstruction, which marked the withdrawal of federal troops from the South and the beginning of the Jim Crow era.
 This was thus the last time that South Carolina voted for a Republican for **88 years**, until it voted against Lyndon B. Johnson in 1964 because of the national Democratic Party's support for civil rights legislation.